v1vekkumar/deep-learning-in-2-months/README.md

 [https://www.coursera.org/learn/machine-learning](https://www.coursera.org/learn/machine-learning).
 His course provides an introduction to the various Machine Learning algorithms currently out there and, more importantly, the general procedures and methods for machine learning, including data preprocessing, hyper-parameter tuning, and more. .

-I would also recommend reading [NIPS 2015 Deep Learning Tutorial](http://www.iro.umontreal.ca/~bengioy/talks/DL-Tutorial-NIPS2015.pdf) by Geoff Hinton, Yoshua Bengio, and Yann LeCun, which offers an introduction at a slightly lower level.
+I would also recommend reading the [NIPS 2015 Deep Learning Tutorial](http://www.iro.umontreal.ca/~bengioy/talks/DL-Tutorial-NIPS2015.pdf) by Geoff Hinton, Yoshua Bengio, and Yann LeCun, which offers an introduction at a slightly lower level.

 ## Step 1: Dig into Deep Learning